New evidence shows Trump toned down his condemnation of the deadly Capitol attack

 "We felt like it was important to further call for de-escalation," Kushner said.

 Cassidy Hutchinson, former top aide to then-Trump Chief of Staff Mark Meadows, said plans for the Jan.
-7th speech were fueled in a large part over a concern the 25th amendment could potentially be invoked to force Trump out.
+7 speech were fueled in a large part over a concern the 25th Amendment could potentially be invoked to force Trump out.

 "So the primary reason that I had heard other than, you know, 'we did not do enough on the 6th, we need to get a stronger message out there and condemn this, otherwise, this will be your legacy,' " Hutchinson told investigators.
 "The secondary reason to that was that, 'think about what might happen in the final 15 days of your presidency if we don't do this, there's already talks about invoking the 25th Amendment, you need this as cover.' "